victorfreitas/wpupper-share-buttons/readme.txt

 * ["Remove WP Version"](https://wordpress.org/plugins/jogar-mais-wp-security/) by victorfreitas - Remove version WordPress in WP Generator, Feeds, css and js file.

 == Changelog ==

+= 3.36 =

+* Add page Extensions with addons to add new features to your WPUpper Share Buttons

 = 3.35 =